ankraft/ACME-oneM2M-CSE/docs/Supported.md

 <a name="limitations"></a>
 # Limitations
-- **This is by no means a fully compliant, secure, fast, or stable CSE!
-Don't use it in production.**
+- **This CSE implementation is intended to be used for education, experimentations, and demonstrations, but not in a production environment!**
 - This CSE is intended for educational purposes.
 The underlying database system is not optimized in any way for high-volume, high-availability, or high-reliability.
 - Unsupported resource types are just stored, but no validations or functionality are provided for those resources.